ayetstudios/ayetstudios-react-native-sdk/README.md

 </div>
 <br/>

-# AyeT Studios React Native Sdk
+# AyeT Studios React Native publisher SDK

 <br/>

-AyeT Studios react native sdk package.
+AyeT Studios React Native publisher SDK.
 This package allows you to implement offerwall and native feed offers in your exsiting app in 5 minutes.
-For now it only works for android apps.
-You can check out [example app](https://github.com/ayetstudios/ayetstudios-react-native-sdk) here.
+For now it only works with android platform.
+You can check out [example app](https://github.com/ayetstudios/ayetstudiosreactnativeexample) here.

 Functions available: